Nicholas Monsarrat: Work

 Nicholas Monsarrat signing a copy of The Story of Esther Costello as Dorothy Shoemaker watches.

 Monsarrat's first three novels, published during 1934–1937 and now out of print, were realistic treatments of modern social problems informed by his leftist politics.

 The Visitor, his only play, was in the same category.

+It opened at Daly's Theatre, Leicester Square in 1936, and starred Greer Garson.
+It closed after three weeks, and the theatre was demolished shortly afterwards.
+Monsarrat wrote afterwards that it had 'enshrined some of his then dearest convictions and been based on a profound misconception of human nature'.

-His fourth novel and first major work, This Is the Schoolroom, had a different theme.
+His fourth novel and first major work, This Is the Schoolroom (1939), had a different theme.
 The story of a young, idealistic, aspiring writer experiencing the "real world" for the first time, it is at least partly autobiographical.

 The Cruel Sea (1951), Monsarrat's first postwar novel, is widely regarded as his best work.
 Based on his own wartime service, it concerned the young naval officer Keith Lockhart during a series of postings in corvettes and frigates.
 It was one of the first novels to depict life aboard the vital, but unglamorous, "small ships" of World War II — ships for which the sea was as much a threat as the enemy.
 Monsarrat's short-story collections HMS Marlborough Will Enter Harbour (1949), and The Ship That Died of Shame (1959, made into a movie of the same name), had the same theme and gained popularity by association with The Cruel Sea.